Vein disease may present with a variety of symptoms, many of which are painful, even debilitating.

 The swelling may be accompanied by other symptoms, such as pain, cramps, or a heavy, tired feeling in the legs.
 Any swelling in the lower leg should be considered abnormal, and patients must visit a physician immediately to diagnose and begin treating the underlying problem.
 Swelling can also be a symptom of other, non-venous conditions such as heart disease, heart failure, obesity, high blood pressure, liver disease, or kidney disease, so it’s important to seek medical attention immediately.

-Lymphedema is a form of long standing or chronic edema that occurs when the body’s lymphatic system does not function properly.
-It is not the same as edema caused by vein disease, although vein disease can eventually progress into a combined venous/lymphatic disorder.
+Lymphedema is a form of long standing or chronic edema that occurs when the body’s lymphatic system doesn’t function properly.
+It is not the same as edema caused by vein disease, although vein disease can progress into a combined venous and lymphatic disorder.
 Lymphedema can be congenital, primary, or secondary.
 The cause of primary lymphedema is unknown, while secondary lymphedema can be the result of cancer, prior radiation treatment, certain tropical diseases, trauma, or surgical treatment.
-As with swelling in the lower legs, lymphedema requires the attention of a healthcare professional as soon as possible.
+Lymphedema requires medical attention as soon as possible.

 Venous ulcers usually develop around the ankle and can vary in size from very small to several inches in diameter.
 While usually not very painful, venous ulcers can occasionally be quite painful or become infected.